The Who, What, Where, When and Sometimes, Why.

 Carotenoids

-A diet high in foods that contain carotenoids may be linked to a lower risk of some breast cancers [174-176].
+Eating a lot of foods that contain carotenoids may be linked to a lower risk of estrogen receptor-negative breast cancer (but not estrogen receptor-positive breast cancer) [173-175].

 A pooled analysis of data from 8 studies found women with higher blood levels of carotenoids had a decreased risk of breast cancer (especially estrogen receptor-negative breast cancer) compared to women with lower levels [172].